First Principles of CHAOS

 And finally, maybe most importantly, to spearhead (let alone found) a startup via a new idea and technology requires like-minded teammates.
 A team that not only believes in the mission, but is inspired by it.
 A company that can handle and overcome relentless hard.
 And when I say hard, distributed databases don’t get much harder.
 And when you introduce unique technology into the mix, divergent thinking, as a team, is a daily necessity.

-Meet this unstoppable and remarkable team: chaossearch.io/about/
+Meet this unstoppable and remarkable team: chaossearch.io/company/